-Mystro is an app aiming to bring in more bacon for Uber and Lyft drivers.
+Mystro is an app aiming to bring in more bacon for Uber and Lyft drivers

 “The safer it is and the more money they make they’re more likely to stay on the platform.
 That actually helps everybody,” he said.

 Drivers interested can test out the service for free for up to 10 rides per week.
-It’s $12 per month after that or $99 for the year.
+It’s $12 per month after that, or $99 for the year.

 0